In-Context Reinforcement Learning via Communicative World Models

 \subsection{Integrated In-Context Communication and Control for Zero-Shot Generalization}

-Beyond accelerating learning from scratch, we investigate the robustness of the learned policies in a challenging zero-shot transfer setting where no further learning is allowed.
+Beyond accelerating learning from scratch, we investigate the robustness of the learned policies in a challenging zero-shot transfer setting where no further training is allowed.
 For this evaluation, we use the same generalist Information Agent pre-trained on our full task distribution $\mathcal{T}$.
-We then pre-train the CORAL CA and both baselines on specific, simpler source task (e.g., \textit{DoorKey6x6}).
-Finally, we freeze all agent parameters and evaluate their performance directly on more complex, unseen target environments (e.g., \textit{DoorKey8x8}).
-This set of experiments measure how well the learned policy generalize to configurations of increased scale and complexity.
+We then pre-train the CORAL CA and baselines on a specific, simpler source task (e.g., \textit{DoorKey6x6}).
+For the Decision Transformer (DT) baseline, we trained the model on offline trajectories collected from the converged PPO policy on these source tasks.
+Finally, we freeze all agent parameters and evaluate their performance on more complex, unseen target environments (e.g., \textit{DoorKey8x8}).
+These experiments measure how well the learned policy generalizes to configurations of increased scale and complexity.

-The results, summarized in Table~\ref{table: MaxPerGeneralization}, demonstrate that the CORAL system exhibits superior zero-shot generalization capabilities compared to the baselines.
-In environments like \textit{DoorKey8x8} and \textit{LavaGapS7}, the pre-trained CORAL agent achieves significantly higher average returns than both the PPO and World Model agents, which were pre-trained on the same source tasks.
+As shown in Table~\ref{table: MaxPerGeneralization}, we see that the CORAL architecture allows for strong zero-shot generalization performance in comparison to our baselines.
+The CORAL agent that was pre-trained on both \textit{DoorKey6x6} and \textit{LavaGapS6} obtains a much higher average return than both the PPO and World Model agents when placed in the more challenging environments of \textit{DoorKey8x8} and \textit{LavaGapS7}, respectively.
+CORAL also outperforms the DT, suggesting that the communicative prior generalizes better to dynamic shifts than purely sequence-based cloning of source task demonstrations in ICRL settings.